Nyaya: Direct Realism

 In Nyaya philosophy, direct realism asserts that our cognitions are informational states revealing external objects.
 According to Nyaya, the world consists of stable, three-dimensional objects, and their system of categories accurately mirrors reality's structure.
 Nyaya philosophy emphasizes the importance of universals, qualities, and relations in understanding the organization of the world.
 These foundational elements are believed to play essential roles in determining the phenomenological, causal, and logical organization of the world, playing a crucial role in the classification of objects.

 Comparison with other schools of Hinduism

 Each school of Hinduism has its own treatises on epistemology, with different number of Pramanas.
-For example, compared to Nyāya school's four pramanas, Carvaka school has just one (perception), while Advaita Vedanta school recognizes six means to reliable knowledge.
+For example, compared to Nyāya school's four pramanas, Charvaka school has just one (perception), while Advaita Vedanta school recognizes six means to reliable knowledge.

 Anyathākhyātivāda or Viparītakhyātivāda (Theory of Error)

 According to the Naiyāyikas, ordinary perception (where direct perception takes place) involves direct contact between sense organs and objects.
 In the case of illusory perception, the perceived object is not present in the locus of perception.
 To account for this, they propose the theory of "presentation through revived memory" (jñānalakṣaṇapratyāsatti), where qualities known from past experience are projected onto what is presently seen.
 Thus, in the nacre-silver illusion, the shell is qualified by "silverness", not as a mental construction or a non-existent entity, but as silver existing elsewhere, and the means by which it is perceived without coming into contact with the sense organs is through jñānalakṣaṇapratyāsatti.

 Naiyāyikas invoke Jñānalakṣaṇapratyāsatti to explain cases in which objects are perceived without direct contact between the senses and the object.
 Three examples of its application are commonly given: